-People who reach us about this situation frequently share their air conditioner smells like feet, dirty socks or a locker room when it runs.
-Also called dirty sock syndrome, this smell is often created by a filthy evaporator coil that has mold, mildew and bacteria buildup.
-Condensation can also make your home air conditioner smell bad.
-Dirty sock syndrome is most common in locations where you need heating at night and during the morning before transitioning to cooling later in the day.
+People who reach us regarding this issue usually report their air conditioner smells like feet, dirty socks or a locker room when it’s on.
+Also known as dirty sock syndrome, this smell is usually created by a grubby evaporator coil that has mold, mildew and bacteria buildup.
+Moisture can also make your home air conditioner smell bad.
+Dirty sock syndrome is most common in areas where you need heating at night and during the morning before turning on cooling during the afternoon.

-The best method for preventing dirty sock syndrome is to regularly replace your air filter and schedule yearly air conditioning maintenance with Fire & Ice HVAC.
-We’ll keep the evaporator coil clean and the drainage system flowing, because stagnant water can also lead to noxious odors.
+The best way to prevent dirty sock syndrome is to routinely get a new air filter and schedule yearly air conditioning maintenance with Fire & Ice HVAC.
+We’ll keep the evaporator coil clean and the drainage system flowing, since stagnant water can also lead to noxious odors.

 4. Air Conditioner Smells Like Vinegar

-If you are dealing with air conditioner mildew smell or a pungent, vinegar-like odor, it could be the result of several issues, such as:
+If you are living with air conditioner mildew smell or a strong, vinegar-like odor, it could be the result of several situations, including:

 - A dirty filter